DmytroCherednichenko/ProyectoFinalCherednichenko/README.md

 This project is a web application built with React + Vite + Bootstrap that allows users to explore, search, manage, and view Magic: The Gathering (MTG) cards.
 It includes an admin panel, simulated shopping cart, login system, and more.

+> **Note:** The public API used in this project does not support POST/PUT/DELETE requests.
+For that reason, all CRUD functionality (like adding or editing cards) is simulated locally within the app state.

 ---------------------------------------------------
 MAIN FEATURES
 ---------------------------------------------------